 With rapidly growing medical literature, patients are inundated with unmanageable and, sometimes, conflicting information.
 Making clinical decisions based on one or a few selective studies can be misleading and potentially dangerous.
 Dr. Wang's work identifies, appraises and synthesizes research evidence from medical literature and presents it in ways that are patient centered, transparent and accessible by patients.

 - Grant reviewer, Patient-Centered Outcomes Research Institute (PCORI), 2014

 - Associate editor, BMC Health Services Research, 2013-present

 - Member, AcademyHealth, 2013-present

-- Associate Professor of Health Services Research
+- Professor of Health Services Research

 - PhD - Health policy The Frederick S. Pardee RAND Graduate School